An Alternative Scaling for Roughness Transitions in Turbulent Flows: The Role of the Internal Boundary Layer: Abstract

 \section{Abstract}

 When turbulent boundary layer flows encounter abrupt roughness changes, an Internal Boundary Layer (IBL) forms.
-Equilibrium theory breaks down in the nonequilibrium IBL, which may extend O(10) km for natural atmospheric flows.
+Equilibrium theory breaks down in the non-equilibrium IBL, which may extend O(10) km for natural atmospheric flows.
 Here, we find that the IBL possesses a characteristic time-scale associated with the IBL height, $\delta_i$.
 We show that $\delta_i$ and the edge velocity set the scales of the mean and defect velocity profiles within the IBL, for simulation and experimental data covering a multitude of roughness transition types.
+For the flow within the IBL, this scaling is more appropriate than more classic scaling parameters -- such as viscous and outer ones -- providing an alternative scaling for this intermediate region.
 We present a nontrivial extension of equilibrium theory to the dynamically adjusting IBL, which can be useful for modeling a range of environmental and industrial flows.

 \keywords{Turbulence, Roughness Transition, Scaling}